5. Team Presentation Video

 - Subtitles: Please submit subtitles/captions of your video as a separate .vtt file.
 Do not include the subtitles directly in the editing of the video.
 The subtitles must be in English, and we also encourage teams to provide additional caption files in other languages.

 - Narration Language: Primary language of your presentation is in English.

-- Multilingual Narration: We encourage recording the audio in your native language too (if it is not English) or in other languages your team speaks.
+- Multilingual Narration: We encourage recording additional versions of your presentation in your native language too (if it is not English) or in other languages your team speaks.
 This can benefit you in reaching out to your local communities.
 This is not a requirement, and doesn't affect the judging of your presentation.

 - Project background

 - Next Steps